-The Executive Board proposes to use the retained earnings (HGB) of FUCHS PETROLUB SE from the past fiscal year 2022 in the amount of \in 148,035,000 to distribute a dividend of \in 1.06 per dividend-bearing ordinary share and \in 1.07 per dividend-bearing preference share and to trans-
+The Executive Board proposes to use the retained earnings (HGB) of FUCHS PETROLUB SE from the past fiscal year 2022 in the amount of €148,035,000 to distribute a dividend of €1.06 per dividend-bearing ordinary share and €1.07 per dividend-bearing preference share and to transfer the amount attributable to non-dividend-bearing ordinary and preference shares to retained earnings.
+In 2022, dividends of €1.02 per ordinary share and €1.03 per preference share were distributed.